 - Take out grains and just leave Kefir for a few more hours to ferment;

-These second fermentation methods may result in having somewhat smoother, less sour batches with more pleasant taste.
-It is an old tradition in many Eastern countries to jump-start babies’ digestive system by feeding them small portions of secondary fermentation kefir.
+These second fermentation methods may result in having somewhat smoother, less sour batches with a more mild taste.
+It is an old tradition in many European countries to jump-start a baby’s digestive system by giving small portions of secondary fermentation kefir.

 How to make Kefir from grains?

-- 2 cups organic pasteurized milk (not ultra-pasteurized)
+- 2 cups organic milk - cow or goat (pasteurized)

 1. Place kefir grains in a glass jar (see notes where to buy kefir culture).

 3. Cover jar with a paper towel or napkin and secure it with a rubber band (so it can 'breathe').

-Check in 24 hours - kefir is ready when it thickens to the consistency of buttermilk or non-strained yogurt (if it doesn't thicken, mix it well with a wooden spoon & give it some more time).
+4. Check it in 24 hours - kefir is ready when it thickens to the consistency of buttermilk or non-strained yogurt (if it doesn't thicken, mix it well with a wooden spoon & give it some more time).